 Different manufacturers put a different usage span for their brands of helmets, depending on their use of materials primarily, as well as other secondary and external factors.
 However, one of the most important factors that determine the life span of a helmet is its usage.
-It also depends on the user, as to how he has particularly used or maintained the helmet, and what types of terrain and conditions he has exposed it to.
+It also depends on the user, as to how he has particularly used, maintained or cleared the helmet, and what types of terrain and conditions he has exposed it to.

 There are certain specific circumstances upon the occurrence of which you should instantly replace your helmet (since you do not get helmets with a specific expiry date as a product).
 These instances include: